ViennaRNA/ViennaRNA/doc/source/grammar.rst

 proteins and other ligands binding to unpaired loop regions while competing with conventional base pairing.
-Another application could be that one may want to include the formation of self-enclosed structural modules, such as
+Another application could be that one may want to include the formation of self-enclosed structural modules, such as *G-quadruplexes*.
-@em G-quadruplexes.
 For such applications, we provide a pair of additional domains that extend the regular RNA folding grammar, :doc:`/grammar/domains_struc` and :doc:`grammar/domains_up`.